TassoInMusicProject/tasso-website/analysis/homophony/index.md

 </ul>

-The click on the percentage for a work to view the homophonic textures highlighted in red on the work pages.
-In the music notation display of the sonorities on the work pages, the homophonic regions are color with red and green: the red notes indicate an attack sonority, and the green notes indicate a low-attack region between two attack-sonorities.
+To view the homophonic textures in the musical notation, click on the percentage for a work.
+Textures are highlighted in red and
+green: red indicates a high-attack region, and green indicates a low-attack region between two high-attack regions.
 Raw data for further analysis can be found on the spreadsheet:
 <a target="_blank" href="http://bit.ly/tasso-homophony">http://bit.ly/tasso-homophony</a>.